Learn to Code From Home: Where to Start and What to Study

 Python's wide range of applications and relatively approachable usability make being able to program with it a key skill when hunting for work and learning to code in general.

 For setting a career path, it could be in your best interest to seek out a certified entry-level Python programmer preparation course, where you can start studying with a goal and specific certification in mind.
-With a resource like this, you can get an affordable feel for Python's basic concepts, data types, evaluations, flow control, functions, and more.

-Beyond learning about Python in an introductory capacity, you can also explore how it's applied in different fields to see if there's a specialty that interests you.
 For example, you can study how Python is used with AI and ChatGPT or to support the world of cybersecurity and come to understand how it's applied in other fields within tech.

 Learn cybersecurity programming

-It seems relatively obvious why cybersecurity has grown in terms of its size and importance within the worlds of programming and IT.
-When deciding what kind of coding you want to learn from home, it's highly advised that you take some time to learn the basics of cybersecurity, even if you don't ultimately want to specialize in it.
+When figuring out how to learn coding at home, it's highly advised that you take some time to study the basics of cybersecurity, even if you don't ultimately want to specialize in it.

 You can find well-reviewed and expertly curated bundles introducing and exploring the basics of cybersecurity.
 To help shape your search, we suggest you seek out content that covers penetration testing, ethical hacking, and cloud security essentials.

-Again, e-learning options with certification focuses and tracks can be beneficial to your new job search.
+Again, e-learning options with certification focus and tracks can be beneficial to your new job search.
 For cybersecurity, keep an eye out for courses on the GSEC certification, CISSP Exam, and the aforementioned CompTIA.

 Program for AI, blockchain, and cryptocurrency

-AI and crypto are as buzzy as buzzy gets, both massively popular and somewhat controversial.
-There is a vast unknown as to how they'll fit into our future, but that makes them extremely exciting.
-Of course, there is a range of well-reviewed courses and bundles breaking down how to get started learning coding for artificial intelligence, blockchain, and cryptocurrency.
+Of course, there is a range of well-reviewed courses and bundles breaking down how to learn coding at home for artificial intelligence, blockchain, and cryptocurrency.

 You can study the blockchain with lessons on cryptocurrency mining, trading altcoins, developing Ethereum, and more.